MariusWilsch/Chatbot/notes.md

 - We should try using `gpt4` for *checking* and `gpt3.5` for the *follow-up* for faster processing.
 - Similar to the statement above, we can try the same with `anthropic 3 opus` for *checking* and `sonnet` for *follow-up*.

-### Merge

-- I need to pass the processed_dict from `generate_final_result` directly to dirk's part of the code
-- I need to fix the function so It uploads the json results to `supabase` storage for viewing later.
-- I need to look into `supabase` for storing the result of dirk's part of the code.
-I want to use `supabase` database for storing the results.